Invitation to Participate in Research

 Palliative care represents one of the most rapidly expanding sectors of health care.
 Some integrative therapies have been shown to provide comfort, reduce suffering, and improve the quality of life in palliative care patients.
 The evidence is growing, and an increasing number of patients seek such therapies.
 However, there is a need for CE/CME opportunities to help palliative care personnel learn about integrative therapies to be able to make evidence-informed care planning decisions and to advise patients about the use of these interventions.

-- Expressive arts therapies
+- Expressive Arts

-- Transforming the culture of palliative care
+- Transforming the Culture of Care